 (a) Record and produce dated minutes of Committee deliberations.
 Document recommendations regarding corrective actions to address issues identified through the QI Committee review process; and review of results, progress, and effectiveness of corrective actions recommended at previous meetings.
 These records and minutes shall be made available to relevant OHA quality staff;

-Conduct and submit to the Authority an annual written evaluation of the QI Program and of member care as measured against the written procedures and protocols of member care.
-The evaluation of the QI program and member care is to include a description of completed and ongoing QI activities, member education and an evaluation of the overall effectiveness of the QI program.
-This evaluation shall include:
+(b) MCEs shall conduct and submit to the Authority an annual written evaluation of the QI Program and of member care as measured against the written procedures and protocols of member care.
+The evaluation of the QAPI program and member care is to include an assessment of annual activities conducted which includes background and rationale, a plan of ongoing improvement activities to address gaps which will ensure quality of care for MCE members and overall effectiveness of the QI program.
+MCEs shall

-Prevention programs;

-Care of members who are in the ICC program;

-Disease management programs;

-Adverse outcomes of members, with particular attention to members in the ICC program;

-Actions taken by the MCE to address health care concerns identified by members or their representatives and changes which impact quality or access to care.
-This may include: clinical record keeping; utilization review; referrals; comorbidities; prior authorizations; Emergency Services; out-of-network utilization; medication review; MCE-initiated disenrollment’s; encounter data management; and access to care and services.
+submit their evaluations to the Authority contracted External Quality Review Organization (EQRO).
+The MCEs shall follow the Transformation and Quality Strategy as outlined in the MCE contract for the QAPI and transformational care annual evaluation criteria.

 (c) Conduct a quarterly review and analysis of all complaints and appeals received including a focused review of any persistent and significant member complaints and appeals as required in OAR 410–141-3915;